Stable sums to infer high return levels of multivariate rainfall time series: Case study of heavy rainfall in France

 \subsection{Implementation}

-To study the samples $(X_t)_{t=1,\dots,n}$ obtained from each region, we implement the stable sums method as a function of the number of order statistics $k$ in the following way.
-For $k = 150, 250, 350, 450, 550$, first we compute estimates $\widehat{\alpha}^n(k)$ as described in Section~\ref{sec:parameter:tuning}.
-Then, for each estimate we search the sum length larger than $32$ for which the $p-$value of the ratio likelihood test from Algorithm~\ref{algo:RP2} is minimized.
-We look only among the sum lengths from the first 20 acceptances of the test.
-For comparison, we also implement classical methods as a function of the number of order statistics $k$ as follows: we compute the peaks over threshold method for threshold levels $th(k) = X_{(k)}$ such that $X_{(1)} \ge X_{(2)} \ge \dots \ge X_{(n)}$, and we compute the block maxima method for blocks of length $bl_{BM}(k):= n/k$.
+To study the $3$-dimensional sample obtained from each region $(\bfX_1,\dots,\bfX_n)$, we implement the stable sums method as a function of $k$ in the following way.
+For $k = 150, 250, 350, 450, 550$, first, we compute estimates $\widehat{\alpha}^n(k)$ as described in Section~\ref{sec:parameter:tuning}, second, we search the sum length larger than $32$ for which the $p-$value of the ratio likelihood test from Algorithm~\ref{algo:RP2} is minimized, among the first 20 acceptances of the test.
+We obtain in this way couples $\widehat{\alpha}^n(k), b(k)$.